 Advantages of Live Coaching

-There are a number of advantages to live coaching.
 Caregivers master skills much quicker because they learn by doing.
 Therapists can give immediate feedback to caregivers by observing the interactions between the caregiver and child.
-Caregivers become more confident and proficient in their dealings with their child as a result and typically see marked improvements in just three or four sessions.
+Caregivers become more confident and proficient in interactions with their child as a result and typically see marked improvement in just three or four sessions.

-Through PCIT’s live coaching, children often enjoy an enhanced relationship with their caregivers and other people in their lives.
-Children improve their listening skills and ability to comply with requests, learn to manage frustration and anger in more positive ways, and develop greater self-esteem and attention skills.
-Positive changes in children’s behaviors have been seen in home, school, and child care settings.
-These changes have also been reported in siblings of children participating in PCIT!
+Through PCIT’s live coaching, children often enjoy an enhanced relationship with their caregivers.
+Children improve their listening skills and ability to comply with requests.
+They learn to manage frustration and anger in more positive ways and develop greater self-esteem and attention skills.
+Positive changes in children’s behaviors have been seen in home, school, and childcare settings as a result of this therapy.
+These changes have also been reported in siblings of children participating in PCIT.

 What to Expect